openstreams/wflow/doc/wflow_sbm.rst

 + Wflow routes water over a D8 network while topog uses an element network based on contour lines and trajectories.

-+ The (optional) addition of sub-cell runoff to be able to run on larger grid sizes

 The sections below describe the working of the model in more detail.